Disney's Searchlight studio takes top Oscar, Netflix still waiting

-Walt Disney Co's (DIS.N) Searchlight Pictures won the best picture trophy for "Nomadland" at the Oscars on Sunday, the fourth time in eight years the studio has collected the film industry's most prestigious honor.
+LOS ANGELES (Reuters) - Walt Disney Co’s Searchlight Pictures won the best picture trophy for “Nomadland” at the Oscars on Sunday, the fourth time in eight years the studio has collected the film industry’s most prestigious honor.

 Netflix, which eclipsed rivals ahead of the ceremony with 36 nominations, took home a leading seven statuettes including best documentary for “My Octopus Teacher.”
 “Mank,” a black-and-white film about the writing of movie classic “Citizen Kane,” won for production design and cinematography.